agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 }
 ```

-### Service Rollouts
+### **Service Rollouts**

-The last few methods in the Service Management API handle rollouts.
+The last few methods in the `ServiceManager` service handle rollouts.
 [Rollout](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/servicemanagement/v1/resources.proto#L187) resources put service configurations into action.
-Rollouts are created automatically by calls to `gcloud endpoints deploy`, but when we create new service configurations with the Service Management API, we need to create rollouts explicitly.
+Rollouts are created automatically by calls to `gcloud endpoints deploy`, but when we create new service configurations with the `ServiceManager` service, we need to create rollouts explicitly.

 ### ListServiceRollouts

-First let's list them.
+First let's list rollouts with **ListServiceRollouts**.
 The results below are truncated, because when this command is run, it returns the full history of rollouts for a service.

 ```
 $ q service-management list-service-rollouts $SERVICE | jq